sofiemartins/HiRep/Doc/user_guide/input_file.md

 mes:precision = 1.e-24
 ```

 Squared relative inverter precision.
-Here the theoretical highest precision is 1.e-30 corresponding to 1.e-15 computer precision.
-The higher this precision, the more expensive is this calculation.
-Often 1.e-16 is sufficient.
+Here, the theoretical highest precision is 1.e-30, corresponding to 1.e-15 computer precision.
+The higher this precision, the more expensive this calculation is.
+Often, 1.e-16 is sufficient.

 ```
 mes:nhits = 3
 ```

 Number of sources used in the calculation.
-The simulation output for the connected contributions towards the correlation function will be done after the stochastic average.
-So the output will contain a single value for the correlation for each time slice and configuration.
+After the stochastic average, the simulation output for the connected contributions towards the correlation function will be done.
+So, the output will contain a single value for the correlation for each time slice and configuration.

 ```
 mes:csw = 1.0
 ```

-Value of the Sheikholeslami-Wohlert coefficient using during measurements.
+Value of the Sheikholeslami-Wohlert coefficient used during measurements.

 ### Polyakov loops